Mindful Eating: Enjoy a Healthy Relationship with Food

 “I wanted a way off the yo-yo diet roundabout but couldn’t see a way out on my own.
 Mindful eating is not a quick fix but has helped me explore and understand my relationship with food“.

-I help clients to become more aware of their own eating habits, thoughts, beliefs, attitudes and values when it comes to food, eating and weight management and teach them a more ‘middle-way’, flexible approach to eating, to help them escape the yo-yo dieting trap and to reduce feelings of guilt around food, which can result from an ingrained categorisation of foods as ‘good’ or ‘bad’.
+I teach clients a more ‘middle-way’, flexible approach to eating, to help them escape the yo-yo dieting trap and to reduce feelings of guilt around food, which can result from an ingrained categorisation of foods as ‘good’ or ‘bad’, or past criticism for eating choices or body size/shape.
 Mindless eating is often linked to overeating, and overeating doesn’t necessarily equate to enjoyment.
 My aim is to help people to start enjoying less food more by teaching them concepts of mindful eating.
 As they address issues such as emotional eating, they start to find that their need to overeat or eat in secret diminishes, as does the need to go on strict diets in an attempt to control their eating.
+Attuning to, and meeting your basic needs is a cornerstone of addressing your relationship with food.
 You can read more about a person’s relationship with food HERE.

 “I’d binge eat then restrict myself and was always on a diet.
 I realised I’d always categorised food into ‘good’ or ‘bad’”.